raspberrypilearning/interactive-animation/en/step_5.md

 Change the number of degrees in `point in direction`{:class="block3motion"} to start off at a different angle.
 To make a sprite move up and down choose `0`.
 To make a sprite move left and right, choose `90`.
 If your sprite moves at `45` degrees, you will find it appears to bounces off the edge of the stage in a random direction.

-Before you choose `set rotation style`{:class="block3motion"}, first consider how you want your sprite the respond **when it bounces off the edge of the stage**:
+Before you choose `set rotation style`{:class="block3motion"}, first consider how you want your sprite to respond **when it bounces off the edge of the stage**:
 + `left-right`{:class="block3motion"} will cause your sprite to rotate horizontally and appear to change its direction
 + `all around`{:class="block3motion"} will make your sprite appear to rotate randomly or to create a spinning effect
 + `don't rotate`{:class="block3motion"} will stop your sprite rotating